IgniteUI/help-topics/topics/02_Controls/igHierarchicalGrid/02_Bind/igHierarchicalGrid_Binding_to_Local_Data.md

 ## <a id="xml"></a> Binding to XML data

-The igHierarchicalGrid can be bound to a xml data with hierarchical structure in order to display the specified layout.
+The igHierarchicalGrid can be bound to a XML data with hierarchical structure in order to display the specified layout.

 Example: